Walk the Wild Heart of Nepal – Manaslu Circuit Trek Adventure

 Respect Local Culture

-In the Manaslu region, trekking is about respecting local culture as much as it is about adventure.
+Hiking in Manaslu region is about respecting local culture as much as it is about adventure.
 The villages are traditional and far away.
 One can show respect for local customs by dressing modestly, getting permission before taking pictures, and participating in festivals and rituals in a polite manner.
 Greeting villagers with simple gestures, such as using Gurung or Tibetan phrases, can greatly increase goodwill.

 Environmental Awareness